ajwills72/ajwills72.github.io/willslab-ply.md

 ---
 layout: page
 title: willslab-ply
-subtitle: Lab compute workstation
+subtitle: Compute workstation
 ---

+willslab-ply (Mk II) is a 24-thread (i7-13700) Linux workstation with 64GB RAM, 1TB SSD, and an Nvidia RTX A2000 12GB.
+It was installed Dec 2024 as part of the University fleet refresh.

-Willslab-Ply is a 12-thread multiuser workstation for moderately CPU-intensive simulations; it was installed in Feb 2019 as part of the University fleet refresh.
+willslab-Ply wass a 12-thread (i7-8700) Linux workstation with 64GB RAM (upgraded from 32 GB), 2 x 1 TB SSD, and an Nvidia Quadrio P2000 5GB; it was installed in Feb 2019 as part of the University fleet refresh.

-## Specifications

-- i7-8700 @ 3.2GHz, 64GB (12 threads)

-- Nvidia Quadro P2000 5GB

-- 64GB RAM (upgraded from 32GB)

-- 1TB SSD system drive

-- 1TB SSD dataset drive (mounted at `/mnt/datasets`)

-## Configuration

-- Ubuntu 22.04.3

-- R 4.2.2; R packages: see post-install script

-## Datasets

-`/mnt/datasets/objectnet` (190GB) - The [ObjectNet](https://objectnet.dev/) image set.

-`/mnt/datasets/imagenet/` (171GB) - The [ImageNet 2012](https://image-net.org/challenges/LSVRC/index.php) image set.

 ## Logging on